 We gathered everything we've learned after countless interviews with top PR pros in the game into a Media Relations Guide.
-Save it, print it, share it.
+Save it, download it, print it, share it.

 5. Outline your strategy

 Now it’s finally time to tie everything together to answer your “how”.
 Your strategy outline is the place where everything you’ve planned comes together in one, colorful spreadsheet.
 With your Big Hairy Audacious Goal at top to remind you of where you want to go; visualizing your specific goals, channels, and messages will allow you to get you there.

 You can’t improve what you don’t measure

-We know that’s the - sometimes terrifying - phrase that pops into our head every time we hear measures.
+We know that’s the - sometimes terrifying - phrase that pops into our head every time we hear PR metrics.
 It’s easy to lose track of what’s important in PR by measuring ROI or other KPIs.
 So how do you measure performance and your team’s efforts all while keeping your CEO and investors happy?